MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-ios.md

 The `isFileEncryptionRequired` API defined in `IntuneMAMPolicy.h` informs applications when the IT administrator requires that applications use Intune encryption on any files saved to disk.
 If `isFileEncryptionRequired` is true, then it is the app's responsibility to ensure that any files saved to disk by the app are encrypted using the APIs in `IntuneMAMFile.h`, `IntuneMAMFileProtectionManager.h`, and `IntuneMAMFDataProtectionManager.h`.

-Apps can react to changes in this policy by observinbg the `IntuneMAMDataProtectionDidChangeNotification` notification defined in `IntuneMAMFDataProtectionManager.h`.
+Apps can react to changes in this policy by observing the `IntuneMAMDataProtectionDidChangeNotification` notification defined in `IntuneMAMFDataProtectionManager.h`.

 ## Implement save-as and open-from controls